Floppy disk: Categories

-While the original IBM 8-inch disk was actually so defined, the other sizes are defined in the metric system, their usual names being but rough approximations.
+While the original IBM 8 in disk was actually so defined, the other sizes are defined in millimeters, their names being but rough approximations.

 Different sizes of floppy disks are mechanically incompatible, and disks can fit only one size of drive.
-Drive assemblies with both 3½-inch and 5¼-inch slots were available during the transition period between the sizes, but they contained two separate drive mechanisms.
-In addition, there are many subtle, usually software-driven incompatibilities between the two.
-5¼-inch disks formatted for use with Apple II computers would be unreadable and treated as unformatted on a Commodore, As computer platforms began to form, attempts were made at interchangeability.
-Apple's later 1.44 MB high-density 3½-inch drives (marketed as the SuperDrive) could read, write, and format IBM PC–compatible floppy disks.
+Drive assemblies with both 3.5 in and 5.25 in slots were available during the transition period between the sizes, but they contained two separate drive mechanisms.
+As computer platforms began to form, attempts were made at interchangeability.
+Apple's later 1.44 MB high-density 3.5 in drives (marketed as the SuperDrive) could read, write, and format IBM PC–compatible floppy disks.
 However, few IBM-compatible computers were able to read or write Apple-formatted floppy disks.
-The limitation was due not to the 3½-inch drive mechanism itself, but to the disk controller and its lack of support for Apple's GCR (Group Coded Recording) encoding used on 400 kB and 800 kB Macintosh disks.
+The limitation was due not to the 3.5 in drive mechanism itself, but to the disk controller and its lack of support for Apple's GCR (Group Coded Recording) encoding used on 400 kB and 800 kB Macintosh disks.

-8-inch, 5¼-inch and 3½-inch drives were manufactured in a variety of sizes, most to fit standardized drive bays.
+8 in, 5.25 in and 3.5 in drives were manufactured in a variety of sizes, most to fit standardized drive bays.
 Alongside the common disk sizes were non-classical sizes for specialized systems.